Diagnostic

 Assessments

-ADHD and Autism are neurological conditions which can affect both children and adults.
-Because such conditions can have a significant impact on one’s daily life, obtaining an assessment is often the first step in finding the right support and guidance to manage your condition and achieve your full potential.
-Psychologists who form part of the paths team are experienced in carrying out assessments for ADHD and Autism and have thorough knowledge of related conditions.
-From the initial consultation session, they will provide you with a space to ask questions and support you throughout the assessment process.
+ADHD, Autism, Dyslexia and Dyscalculia are all neurological conditions which can affect both children and adults.
+Because such conditions can have a significant impact on one’s daily life, obtaining an assessment is often the first step in finding the right support and guidance to manage one’s condition and achieve one’s full potential.
+Psychologists who form part of the paths team are highly knowledgeable and experienced in carrying out assessments for these conditions, as well as having thorough knowledge of related conditions.

 Assessment